Gigaspaces/xap-docs/site/content/xap121/dynamic-properties.markdown

 }
 ```

-{{% note %}} It is recommended to use the `DocumentProperties` class to host dynamic properties, as it provides a [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to set properties as well as better performance and memory footprint.{{%/note%}}
+{{% note %}} It is recommended to use the `DocumentProperties` class to host dynamic properties, as it provides a {{%exurl "fluent interface" "http://en.wikipedia.org/wiki/Fluent_interface"%}} to set properties as well as better performance and memory footprint.{{%/note%}}

 # Usage